MyPaperwork is the court's replacement for OCAP, effective July 11, 2025. MyPaperwork can be accessed at: https://www.utcourts.gov/mypaperwork

 An Overview of the Utah Juvenile Courts

-It includes 31 full-time judges and 1.5 commissioners.
+Utah is served by 33 juvenile court judges in its 8 judicial districts.
 The Juvenile Court is of equal status with the District Court.
 You can learn more about the juvenile court judges on the Judges' Biographical Information page.
 To determine which district you live in, use the Map of Courts & Judicial Districts.

 The Juvenile Court has exclusive original jurisdiction over youths, under 18 years of age, who violate any federal, state or municipal law, and any child who is abused, neglected or dependent.
 The court has the power to determine child custody, support and visitation in some circumstances; to permanently terminate parental rights, and to authorize or require treatment for mentally ill children or children with disabilities.
 The court may also place children under the supervision of the court's probation department; place children in the custody or care of foster homes, group homes, special treatment centers, or secure institutions.
 The Court works closely with the Office of Guardian ad Litem on cases involving abuse, neglect or dependency.
 The Court may also require children to pay fines or make restitution for damage or loss resulting from their delinquent acts.
 It also has jurisdiction over habitual truants, runaways and ungovernable youth if efforts by other social service agencies are not successful.